myung-bean/myung-bean/README.md

 <p align= "center"> <img src="https://files.catbox.moe/7ickhm.gif" width= 500>

 <p align= "center"> hello you can call me jake or noah ^_^ !!
-I SUPER DUPER ENCOURAGE NICKNAMES! e.g. you can call me jay or any of my kins names if you prefer .. i am genderfaun and my pronouns are he / hym / it. uhh i also indentify as a entp and a 7w8 if thats something yre interested in ...
+I SUPER DUPER ENCOURAGE NICKNAMES AND THINGS OF THE SORT ( e.g. you can call me jay or any of my kins names. i dont care! ). i am genderfaun and my pronouns are he / hym / it. uhh i also indentify as a entp and a 7w8 if thats something yre interested in ...

 <p align= "center"> <img src="https://files.catbox.moe/2h6id5.gif" width= 450>